decred/dcrtime/api/v1/api.md

 #### `Timestamp`

 Upload one or more digests to the time server.
 The server will then add these digests to a collection and eventually to a transaction that goes in a Decred block.
-This method only returns immediately with the collection the digest has been added to.
+This method returns immediately with the collection the digest has been added to.
 You must use the verify call to find out when it has been anchored to a block (which is done in batches at a set time interval that is not related to the api calls).

 * **URL**